NORCO GAME RESOURCES

 A Note on Versions

 NORCO has undergone many changes since its inception.
-Back in 2016, when the game was a solo project, Yuts released a rough proof of concept that introduced several of the game's characters.
+Back in 2016, when the game was a solo project, Yutsi released a rough proof of concept that introduced several of the game's characters.
 We later published a demo of Act One in 2021, changed some things around, and published it again in 2022.
 The art and UI changed significantly between the two versions.
-Our full-game release in March of 2022 still needed work, and we spent the following year patching in fixes and features, cleaning up dialogue, adjusting artwork, and so on.
+Our full-game release in March of 2022 still needed work, and we spent the following year patching in fixes and features, cleaning up dialogue, adjusting artwork, etc.

 While there’s much more we hoped we could accomplish (clean up many of the portraits; add more animations across the game; add an mp3 player to the cellphone; so much), we’ve had to move on to other commitments.
-It’s likely for the best that we transition to a less intensive support schedule, as the game would probably become the ship of Theseus otherwise.
+It’s probably for the best that we transition to a less intensive support schedule, since the game would probably become the ship of Theseus otherwise.

-If there’s a particular piece of artwork or dialogue that you miss from older iterations, please know that we love this project dearly and have made these decisions in the interest of a more unified whole.
+If there’s a particular piece of artwork or dialogue that you miss from older iterations, please know that we make these decisions in the interest of a more balanced and unified whole.
 We believe that the game is in a stronger place now as a result, and we have players to thank for reporting the bugs, typos, and feedback that helped guide us along the way.

 Gameplay & Design Influences